 9. Adjust your thermostat

-Having a consistent temperature indoors is a sustainable approach to heating and cooling your home.
+A consistent indoor temperature is a sustainable approach to heating and cooling your home.
 If you think you can save money by only using the furnace or air conditioner when you’re home, you’re actually putting strain on your HVAC system if you rapidly heat or cool a house as it can use up a lot of energy.
 So instead, try setting your thermostat maybe one or two degrees warmer in the summer or a bit cooler in winter, and leave it there.
 This is a lot more efficient and energy-conscious in the long run.

 10. Conserve water